dakshsinghal2003/notes/IT Infra/text.md

 - Super user accounts (root, administrator etc) should only be used for assigning permissions, with secure passwords stored safely.
 - Encrypted passwords should never be disclosed to avoid brute force attacks.

+### IMPROVING PERFORMANCE OF OS
+1) **INCREASING MEMORY**:
+- OS needs memory for a smooth functioning.
+- When an application needs more memory, it can simply do it in 2 ways :
+     1) By sending less used memory pages to disks (Paging)
+     2) by moving an entire application's allocated memory to disk (swapping)
+- Unused memory is utilized for disk caching and improving performance.
+- More memory allows better disk caching thereby reducing disk read times.

+2) **DECREASING KERNEL SIZE** :
+- Some OS allow disabling unused kernel features to reduce kernel size.
+- A smaller kernel improves efficiency and security.
+- Disabling unused kernel features simplifies it thereby reducing the chances of crashing.
+- Since kernel is always to be present in the memory, therefore a small kernel will consume less memory and therefore increases the performance.
+- The Boot-time also reduces upon downsizing the kernel.
+- To create a smaller kernel, the kernel must be recompiled or re-linked.